 The economic appendix consists of a description of the methodology used to determine National Economic Development (NED) damages and benefits under existing conditions, Regional Economic Development (RED) values, and project costs.
 During 2021, the damages and costs of all alternatives in the final array were calculated using the FY 2021 Federal discount rate of 2.5 percent and a period of analysis with the year 2025 as the base year.
-Subsequent refinement of the alternatives that had positive net annual benefits (Alternatives 2, 3a, 3b, 6, and 8) resulted in updated costs which were calculated using FY 2022 price levels and annualized using the FY 2022 Federal discount rate of 2.25 percent and a period of analysis of 50 years with the year 2025 as the base year.
+Subsequent refinement of the alternatives that had positive net annual benefits (Alternatives 2, 3a, 3b, 6, and 8) resulted in updated costs which were calculated using FY 2023 price levels and annualized using the FY 2023 Federal discount rate of 2.5 percent and a period of analysis of 50 years with the year 2025 as the base year.
 The expected annual damage and benefit estimates were compared to the annual construction costs and the associated OMRR&R costs for each of the project measures.

 Past Flood Damages.
 Flood damages from the upper River Des Peres in University City have been documented since at least the 1980s, but especially recently.
 Damages from major flood events occurred in 2008, 2011, 2013, 2014, 2019, and 2020.
 The flood event of 2008 saw two fatalities, while significant damage to structures has been recorded in other years.
 The city's dated sewer system is overtopped during flood events, which causes the system to discharge untreated sewage into the River Des Peres.
+The most recent flooding in July 2022 was estimated by the Metropolitan St. Louis Sewer District (MSD) to be caused by a rain event that occurs less than once every 500 years (based on preliminary rainfall data), and caused devastating damage along the river (Bryce Gray, Jacob Barker, 2022).
+Flooding has caused significant damage to homes, businesses, parks, and public facilities.
+The city's dated sewer system is overtopped during flood events, which causes the system to discharge untreated sewage into the River Des Peres, which eventually flows into the Mississippi River.
+These property, business, and infrastructure damages cause major economic loss, harm the environment, endanger the safety and health of residents, and strain municipal services.